ilopmar/grails-ducksboard-api/README.md

 * `pushStatus(String widgetId, StatusValues status)`: This method is used to change the status of a status widget.
 You can find more information about this widget at: http://dev.ducksboard.com/apidoc/slot-kinds/#status.
 * `pushText(String widgetId, String text)`: This method is used to change the text of a text widget.
 You can find more information about this widget at: http://dev.ducksboard.com/apidoc/slot-kinds/#texts.
 * `pushFunnel(String widgetId, List<String> names, List<Long> values)`: This method is used to push new names and values to a funnel widget.
 You can find more information about this widget at: http://dev.ducksboard.com/apidoc/slot-kinds/#funnels.
+* `pushCompletion(String widgetId, Long minimum, Long maximum, Long value)`: This method is used to push new values to a completion widget.
+You can find more information about this widget at: http://dev.ducksboard.com/apidoc/slot-kinds/#completion.

 Author